openebs-archive/openebs-docs/docs/ugndm.md

 <h3><a class="anchor" aria-hidden="true" id="create-blockdevice-CRs-for-partitioned-disks"></a>Create blockdevice CRs for partitioned disks</h3>

-Currently, NDM is not selecting partition disks for creating device resource.
-But, you can create blockdevice resource for the partition disks manually.
+Currently, NDM is not selecting partitioned disks for creating device resource.
+But, you can create blockdevice resource for the partitioned disks manually.
 The following are the steps for the creation of blockdevice resource.

 1. Download the blockdevice CR YAML for creating the blockdevice CR manually.
 The sample disk CR can be downloaded from [here](<https://raw.githubusercontent.com/openebs/node-disk-manager/master/deploy/crds/openebs_v1alpha1_blockdevice_cr.yaml>).